 Local Government Pension Scheme (Amendment) Regulations (Northern Ireland) 2022 and

-The Parental Bereavement Leave and Pay (Consequential Amendments to Subordinate Legislation) Regulations (Northern Ireland) 2022
+The Parental Bereavement Leave and Pay (Consequential Amendments to Subordinate Legislation) (No.2) Regulations (Northern Ireland) 2023

+The Local Government Pension Scheme (Amendment) Regulations (Northern Ireland) 2023

+The Local Government Pension Scheme (Amendment No. 2) Regulations (Northern Ireland) 2023 and

+The Local Government Pension Scheme (Amendment) Regulations (Northern Ireland) 2024.

 This guide is intended to inform Payroll departments of the expected minimum additions and/or changes needed to effectively manage the Scheme.

 A glossary provided at the end of the guide provides definitions of commonly used terms.